KarlMoran/BattleShip/README.md

 19. Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the live site.

 # Bugs
+## Solved
+- I had a problem with the way my game would start.
+It didnt start in the right order until I went back to make changes to the order of the code.

+- no Bugs remaining

 # Credits